Review of Red Flannel Dry Dog Food

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Red Flannel looks like an average dry dog food.
+Based on its ingredients alone, Red Flannel Dog Food looks like an average dry product.

-When you consider the mild protein-boosting effect of the flaxseed and brewers yeast contained in this recipe, and the corn gluten and soybean meals contained in other recipes, this looks like the profile of a kibble containing just a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast contained in this recipe, and soybean meals contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Red Flannel is a plant-based dry dog food using a moderate amount of chicken by-product or meat-and-bone meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Red Flannel is a grain-inclusive dry dog food using a moderate amount of named and unnamed meat and by-product meals as its main source of animal protein, thus earning the brand 3.5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.